rxbryan/js-http-date/README.md

 Accepts every valid `Date` constructor argument.
 Overrides the `toString` method of the `Date` class, such that a call to the toString returns the preferred HTTP-date format (as defined in RFC 7231).
-The original behaviour can be obtained by passing an object
+The original behaviour can be obtained by calling `toString` with `{format: 'standard'}` as arguments
 ```js
 console.log(new httpDate.toString({format: 'standard'}))
 ```